 A cross-platform mentoring product for creatives and designers.

-DesignGost is a mentoring platform for Turkish speakers (maybe for the global market later on) that aims to help young creative people shaping their future.
-We have created a platform dedicated to creative professionals and designers who would like to meet each other and get advise from the Creative Directors, Art Directors, Managers, and Senior Creatives.
+DesignGost is a mentoring platform for Turkish-speaking creatives (for the global market later on) that aims to help young people shaping their future.
+We have created a cross-platform dedicated to creative professionals and designers who would like to meet each other, get advice or get feedback for their creative projects from the Creative Directors, Art Directors, Managers, and Senior Creatives.

-DesignGost offers mentor-led, online design education with a focus on creativity, design, and experience.
-Rock Star Mentors, unique design video content, chats, direct messages, video calls, and much more.
-By combining the power of the internet with the magic of 1-on-1 mentoring, we’re creating a new educational experience that is completely free.
+DesignGost offers a mentor-led, online design education platform with a focus on creativity, design, and experience.
+Rock Star Mentors, a feedback tool, chats, direct messages, video calls, unique design video content, and much more.
+By combining the power of the internet with the magic of 1-on-1 mentoring, we’re creating a new creative experience that is completely free.

 The young population is the most dynamic and sensitive group in Turkey.
 The number of youth in the 12-24 age group constitutes 31 percent of the population in Turkey, which has a rather young population.
 The expectations for the future of Turkey’s young, urban, and well-educated creative population of about 80 million people has been increasing gradually.